rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 ###Custom 404 pages

-Use the `notFound` option for defining custom 404 pages or handler functions.
+Use the `not_found` option for defining custom 404 pages or handler functions.

 Strings will be treated as ordinary file paths, and as such will abide rules for gzipping and in-memory caching.
 Note that `notFound` paths will be relative to the `root` setting (by default `process.cwd()`).